-• To complete development and commercialize the SGB, the diagnostic test that stems from the Biosensor Platform that we license from LSBD, in the regions covered by the license.

-We plan to develop the platforms further to test across the diagnostic modalities of immunology, hormones, chemistry, tumor markers and nucleic acid tests.
+• To complete development and commercialize the SGB the diagnostic test that stems from the Biosensor Platform that we license from LSBD, in the regions covered by the license.
+This will be followed by developing the platform further to testing across the diagnostic modalities of immunology, hormones, chemistry, tumor markers and nucleic acid tests.